-ECON1005 (EC16B) Introductory Statistics ACCT1002 (MS15A) Introduction to Financial Accounting ACCT1003 (MS15B) Introduction to Cost and Management Accounting
+ECON1005 (EC16B) Introductory Statistics ACCT1002 (MS15A) Introduction to Financial Accounting

 This course is intended to help students understand and appreciate the role of finance and the financial manager in today's business.
 It addressed issues related to the following broad topical areas: financial environment, analysis and planning; basic financial concepts; long-term investment decisions; cost of capital, leverage and capital structure; the management of working capital; sources of long-term financing; special managerial finance topics.